← Back to Course|Developer Tools

 Step 4 - Choose Your AI Model

 Cursor Settings → Models.
-You can use GPT-4o, Claude 3.5/3.7 Sonnet, or Cursor's own fast model.
+You can use GPT-5.5, Claude Opus 4.8 / Sonnet 4.6, Gemini 3.5, or Cursor's own fast model.
 You can also add your own API keys (OpenAI, Anthropic).

 🔑 Key Features